 Depending on the nature of Investment, the country provides a huge market for the products/services given its rapidly growing population and the fairly sound purchasing power.
 Additionally, Uganda is a member of the Common Market for Eastern and Southern Africa (COMESA) and of the East African Community which also includes Kenya, Tanzania, Rwanda and Burundi.
 Additionally Uganda is a member of the ACP-EU partnership agreement between a number of African, Caribbean and Pacific states and the European Union.

 Local investors and Ugandan citizens can own land while foreign investors are restricted to long term leases, usually from five to 99 years.
 Land can be obtained from private owners, local councils and other government agencies.
 A company may also decide to simply hire land for its intended purpose.
 Land within the city is scarce.
 It is advisable that the company retains an attorney or reputable real estate company to identify land that is suitable for intended activities.

 There are several labour laws in place that are intended to protect both the employer and the employee.
 The labour laws include; The Employment Act, Occupational Safety and Health Act, The Workers’ Compensation Act and The Labour Disputes (Arbitration and Conciliation) Act.
 The local labour force is plentiful and cheap.
 Trade unions are not yet strong although collective bargaining agreements are in force with some companies.

 ABOUT THE AUTHOR: Angualia Daniel (LLM)

 is a Ugandan corporate lawyer.
 He is a Partner in the firm of Angualia Busiku & Co.
-Advocates and a corporate law lecturer in a number of Law Schools in Uganda.
+Advocates.
+He is a member many boards.

 Copyright Angualia Busiku & Co.
 Advocates